How Affiliate Programs Work

 The process of accepting applications, tracking and reporting of results, and payment of commissions is often automated.

 As an example, if you own a website that gives information about traveling, you can simply place links to related products and services (travel agencies, airplane tickets, etc).
-When your visitors follow those links and go to the website you are promoting as an affiliate.
-If they purchase a product or service, you will paid a commission.
+When your visitors follow those links to the website you are promoting and they purchase a product or service, you will be paid a commission.

 Affiliate commissions are the heart of an affiliate marketer’s income.
 You’ve seen an example of one type of percentage-based commission, but there are other types of commission structures you may come across depending on the affiliate program you’re involved in... more on this in a later lesson.

-Now, there is no set rule about how high a percentage commission a merchant can offer you.
+Now, there is no set rule about how high of a commission a merchant can offer you.
 It can be as low as 1% or as high as 100%.
-Most merchants, though, will set the percentage at a level that is attractive to potential affiliates.
+Most merchants will set the percentage at a level that is attractive to potential affiliates marketers.